shriyapande06/DIY-Welcoming-Robot/README.md

 </p>

 <p align="center">
-  If you found this project interesting, consider giving the repository a ⭐
+  If you found this project interesting, consider giving the repository a star.
 </p>
 ```